ahmetgezmen/Google-Kickstart-Solutions/Kick-Start-2013/Round B/Sudoku Checker/README.md

 #We open a loop to check the information about the little squares that will be shown to us in the second loop.
 #We are looking at how many of these values are there.
 #If there is more than 1, we return the value of isMatch as "true" in the condition blocks.
-#And at the end we clear the list to use
+#At the end we clear the list to use
 #
 # Finally.
 #We're going out of all loops.